DADP: Domain Adaptive Diffusion Policy: Experiments

 \textbf{Training and Evaluation.} Training is conducted in two stages.
 Firstly, a context encoder is pre-trained on training dataset to extract domain representations from trajectories; secondly, a diffusion policy is trained with the fixed learned context encoder across 5 random seeds.

 During evaluation, we test the policies with zero-shot setting, where the contexts are online collected during policy rollout.
 Compared to the few-shot setting, which assumes access to expert datasets from unseen domains as context, the zero-shot setting more closely reflects practical deployment scenarios~\cite{liu2025locoformer}.
-We evaluate all the baselines under both In-Distribution (IID) and Out-of-Distribution (OOD) settings.
-The IID setting measures performance on all the domains present in the training dataset, assessing the policy’s ability to master multiple domains.
-For the OOD setting, we randomly sample environmental parameters from the factor space to construct 5 new domains, evaluating the policy’s generalizability to unseen domains.
-For the Adroit benchmark, we instead use the Easy and Hard domains for IID setting, and the Medium domain as the OOD setting.
+We evaluate all the baselines under three settings: \textbf{Seen}, \textbf{Unseen}, and \textbf{OOD}.
+The \textbf{Seen} setting measures performance on the domains present in the training dataset, assessing the policy's ability to master multiple training domains.
+The \textbf{Unseen} setting samples 5 new parameter combinations from \emph{within} the training factor space (i.e., novel domains whose factors interpolate between training values), evaluating in-support generalization.
+The \textbf{OOD} setting samples 5 parameter combinations from ranges that lie \emph{outside} the training factor space, probing genuine out-of-support extrapolation; the exact out-of-support ranges per environment are listed in Appendix~\ref{app: true ood}.
+For the Adroit benchmark, we instead use the Easy and Hard domains as the Seen setting and the Medium domain as the Unseen setting; OOD is not available for Adroit due to dataset constraints.
 Please refer to Appendix~\ref{app: pesudocodes} for more details.